Risk Management and Security

 Our Fundraising Complaints Policy is robust and outlined in full on our website.
 War Child strives to respond to complaints within two working days - and we succeed in 99 per cent of all cases.

-Our robust recruitment procedures are outlined in more detail in the Our People chapter of this report.
+Our robust recruitment procedures are outlined in more detail in the Our People section of this report.
 Our efforts to combat data and IT security risks are outlined in the ICT and Operational Support section of this report.

 The safety of the children and young people who take part in our programmes is of paramount importance.
 That’s why we’re a member of Keeping Children Safe (KCS) - a global network of organisations striving to ensure children are safeguarded and protected from all forms of abuse.